 A set of public/private key ACME credentials is generated or chosen for all transactions with the STI-CA. Assuming a first-time transaction or if the token is either expired or not cached, the SP-KMS sends a request for a token to the STI-PA with a fingerprint of the ACME credentials.
 This token is used for service provider validation during the process of acquiring a certificate.

-If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA using the ACME key credentials prior to requesting a certificate per the procedures in draft-ietf-acme-acme
+If it has not already done so, the ACME client on the SP-KMS registers with the STI-CA using the ACME key credentials prior to requesting a certificate per the procedures in draft-ietf-acme-acme.

 Once the ACME client on the SP-KMS has registered with the STI-CA, the ACME client can send a request for a new certificate to the ACME server hosted on the STI-CA. The response to that request includes a URL for the authorization challenge.